WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Method

 The transformer encoder consists of $K$ encoding layers internally.
-Each layer consists of two sub-layers: a multi-head self-attention (MSA) and a multilayer perceptron (MLP).
-Layer Normalization (LN) is applied before every sub-layer, and residual connections after every sub-layer.
-In each encoding layer, we input tokens $T_{in}$ and receive $T_{out}$.
-The $T_{out}$ becomes the new $T_{in}$ for the next encoder layer, and so on for $K$ iterations.
+Each layer consists of two sub-layers: a multi-head self-attention (MSA) mentioned before and a multilayer perceptron (MLP).
+Layer Normalization (LN) is applied before every sub-layer, and residual connections are applied after every sub-layer.
+In the $k$-th encoding layer, we input tokens $\mathbf{T}_{k-1}$ and receive $\mathbf{T}_{k}$.
+Through $K$ encoding layers, we get $\mathbf{T}_{K} \in \mathbb{R} ^ {(C + N^2) \times D}$ as the final output.